The (rnrs records syntactic (6))

 Field-name, accessor-name, and mutator-name must all be identifiers.
 The first form declares an immutable field called field-name>, with the corresponding accessor named accessor-name.
 The second form declares a mutable field called field-name, with the corresponding accessor named accessor-name, and with the corresponding mutator named mutator-name.

-The fields clause may be absent; this is equivalent to an empty fieldsclause.
+clause may be absent; this is equivalent to an empty fields

 (parent _parent-name_)